 Cats and dogs may be allergic to the protein in flea saliva, which is why they frequently scratch when a flea bites them.
 Even one flea bite can cause agitation and excessive scratching in pets.

-Red bumps or pimples may appear on their belly, at the base of their tail or on their behind, on their groin, or under their legs, in addition to scratching.
+Red bumps or pimples may appear on their belly, at the base of their tail or on their behind, behind their groin, or under their legs, in addition to scratching.
 Dry skin and hair loss will result from the constant itching and scratching of these areas.
 If fleas are not treated, lesions and infections can develop, leading to more serious diseases.

 Adult fleas are small and brown.
 They are relatively easy to spot with the naked eye.